Sonic's (SONC) CEO Cliff Hudson on Q3 2017 Results - Earnings Call Transcript

 Now before I get into the specifics of the third quarter performance more specifically I want to take a moment to comment on our recent release that you almost certainly have seen announcing our newly promoted Chief Marketing Officer as well as other key additions to our marketing team.
 All of us here at Sonic are very excited that Lori Abou Habib who is a 10-year-old veteran with our company and most recently was Vice President of National Marketing, has been named as the new CMO of our company.

-Lori has really extensive experience with our brands, he's led local marketing earlier in the career as well as brand management and our product pipeline, our creative efforts, and has held these different positions at various times in her tenure with our company.
+Lori has really extensive experience with our brands, she's led local marketing earlier in the career as well as brand management and our product pipeline, our creative efforts, and has held these different positions at various times in her tenure with our company.
 You'll have more exposure to Lori over time, but you'll learn that she's very passionate about our brand, she's a proven leader and she really personifies the Sonic culture.

 We also announced last week that Kim Lewis has joined us in a newly created position of Vice President of Digital Strategy.
 Kim will bring about 15 years of experience in digital and ecommerce efforts from other industries, but she's really hit the ground running here leading Sonic's digital integrated marketing, communications and CRM strategy, so we're very pleased to have her on board as well.

-You should have also noticed in that release last week that in addition to these new positions and roles we're also recruiting for a Chief Brand Officer and when that successful candidate joins our team, the marketing team will report to the Chief Brand Officer who will also oversee ICE as we say and I'll talk more about later in the presentation.
-ICE and the evolution of our brand concept.
+You should have also noticed in that release last week that in addition to these new positions and roles we're also recruiting for a Chief Brand Officer and when that successful candidate joins our team, the marketing team will report to the Chief Brand Officer who will also oversee ICE as we say and I'll talk more about later in the presentation, ICE and the evolution of our brand concept.

 So, we're excited about Lori's promotion and the overall strengthening of our marketing team and we're reaching a point now in the evolution of our business where we can more aggressively evolve our marketing towards 21st century means of customer engagement consisting of digital, social, one-to-one communication as well as customization.
 We have high confidence that we're putting the right team in place to guide the strategy and bring to life our view, our vision of giving consumers the most personalized experience in QSR.